GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 ##	Traceability to SAF Concept Model (SCM)
-The realization of SAF concepts by SAF profile elements is shown by an UML “abstraction ” stereotyped to <<SAF_RealizeConcept>> relationship from the realizing element to the concept element.
+The implementation of SAF concepts by SAF profile elements is shown by an UML “abstraction ” stereotyped to **<<SAF_RealizeConcept>>** relationship from the implementing element to the concept element.

 Example:

 ![class](ex-prof-trace.png)

-In the above example the concept “System UseCase” is realized by a stereotype from the SAF Profile, and the participates Relationship is realized by a plain UML “Association” element.
-The abstract concept “System Context Element” has no realization, only the inheriting concepts (not shown here).
+In the above example the concept “System UseCase” is implemented by a stereotype from the SAF Profile, and the participates Relationship is implemented by a plain UML “Association” element.
+The abstract concept “System Context Element” has no implementation, only the inheriting concepts (not shown here).

 Note the colored boxes to indicate where a definition is located.